 It has long since been recognized that low working postures such as kneeling, and squatting are very uncomfortable and potentially damaging.
 The risk of injury and cumulative damage increases the longer that the position is sustained and the more frequently it is adopted.
 Research now indicates that regular, prolonged static kneeling or squatting increases the risk of developing osteoarthritis of the knees at an earlier age.
 Where possible, low working should be avoided but sometimes it is the only way that certain tasks can be carried out.
 For many people, for example – nurses, midwives, care workers, therapists, orthotists, podiatrists, educational staff, repetitive and sustained low working postures are an inherent aspect of their daily work.

-- Facilitates positioning of the task close to the user, reducing the need to reach forward or stoop.
-Optimum spinal posture can be achieved if the task is also raised to around the user’s waist level, for example – a nurse elevating a client’s leg on a limb support or low stool when carrying out leg dressings.
+- Optimum spinal posture can be achieved if the task is also raised to around the user’s waist level, for example – a nurse elevating a person’s leg on limb support or a low stool when carrying out leg dressings